NunoSempere/nunosempere.github.io/maths-prog/ProgrammingLanguagesIknow.md

 Useful for: Code which is executed on the client's side.
 Interactive webpages.
 Server side with Node.js

 Personal experience: When I first wrote this, reading Chapter 5 of *Eloquent JavaScript*,  [Higher order functions](https://en.wikipedia.org/wiki/Higher-order_function) had just clicked for me.
 In hindsight, I had already used ```lapply``` in R, and functions which modify other functions are pretty natural in Haskell, but I had the Eureka moment.
-Later, I used JavaScript to implement approval voting for the Center for Eletion Science, and for some contributions to foretold.io, a forecasting platform.
+Later, I used JavaScript to implement an proportioanl approval voting utility for the Center for Eletion Science, and for some contributions to foretold.io, a forecasting platform.
 I later built a small app to help me write poetry in Spanish using node and electron, as well as a glorified diary program.

 ## Various others: